 alias gaa='git add .'

-Instead of git, I can type g and it will behave like I used git.
-For file and folder manipulations try this.
+Instead of git, I can type g, which will behave like I used git.
+For file and folder manipulations, try this.

 alias ~='cd ~'